 The United States of America held congressional elections on Tuesday, November 6, 2018, to fill all 435 seats in the House of Representatives and 35 of 100 seats in the Senate.
 The mid-term election will be the first nationwide vote since 2016, when Donald J. Trump, the Republican Party candidate, prevailed in the Electoral College (but not in the popular vote) over his Democratic Party challenger, former First Lady, U.S. Senator from New York and Secretary of State Hillary Clinton.

-Electoral Panorama has federal and state-level results for the 2012, 2014 and 2016 and 2018 U.S. House of Representatives elections.
+Electoral Panorama has federal and state-level results for the 2012, 2014 and 2016 and 2018 U.S. House of Representatives elections, while Ranked Choice Voting election data for the 2018 U.S. House election in Maine's Congressional District No. 2 is now available in CSV format.
 Nationwide and state-level results are available here for the following general elections:

 1996 to 2016 election statistics presented in this space come from reports and data files issued by the Federal Election Commission.

 Part II of this presentation will describe the electoral system used to choose the President of the U.S. and members of the U.S. Senate and House of Representatives.

 Copyright © 2008-2018 Manuel